Have a new dataset and not quite sure where to start? Need to build a dashboard fast? Want to quickly look for insights you may have missed?

 Run Quick Insights on the card itself.
 This is referred to as Scoped Quick Insights.
 In the top-right corner, select the lightbulb icon or Get Insights.

-The insight displays on the left and new insight cards, based solely on the data in that single insight, display along the right.
+The Quick Insight displays on the left and new cards, based solely on the data in that single Quick Insight, display along the right.